 So how can you test the value of a keyword to you?

 There's a tricky cost/benefit decision to be made here.
 If the keyword or phrase you have in mind will, after you have considered the competition, be fairly easy to SEO for then get a page to rank and see if it does you any good.

-However if the competition looks tough and you can see that you will need to invest heavily (even if it is just your own time you are investing) then it is worth running a test on the value of that keyword or phrase.
+However if the competition looks tougher, your website is already up and running and you can see that you will need to invest heavily (even if it is just your own time you are investing) then it is definitely worth running a test on the value of that keyword or phrase.